einar-io/rust/README.md

 # Update 2024-09-26

 This repository is under renovation.
-Come back soon for updates.
+Come back later for updates.

 # Codespaces Rust Starter